pkboom/albert-git-clone/README.md

 # Git clone

-This extension will git clone into ~/code directory.
+This extension will git clone into ~/code directory and open it with vscode.

 ### Trigger